 Hodel was born in 1951 to a prominent white family in California.
-Before birth, Hodel was bargained off to a Black woman (Jimmie Lee Greenwade) working as a restroom attendant in a casino.
-In order to ensure that Hodel never found her birth family, her mother changed the race of her father on her birth certificate to read “negro.”
-Greenwade was expecting the baby to take after her father and take on a darker skin tone, but when she was born it was clear that she was a white baby and very light skinned.
+Before birth, Hodel was bargained off to a black woman (Jimmie Lee Greenwade) working as a restroom attendant in a casino.
+In order to ensure that Hodel never found her birth family, her birth mother changed the race of her father on her birth certificate to read “negro.”
+Greenwade was expecting the baby to take after her birth father and take on a darker skin tone.
+However, when she was born, she was clearly a white baby and very light skinned.

-From that moment on, Greenwade doubted that Hodel was truly a mixed race child.
-Hodel, however, grew up under the impression that she was black.
-During an era of extreme racial tension, she was subject to abnormal amounts of prejudice from both communities that she identified with.
+From that moment on, Greenwade doubted that Hodel was truly a mixed-race child.
+Hodel, however, Hodel grew up under the impression that she was black.
+During an era of extreme racial tension, she was subject to abnormal amounts of prejudice from both black and white communities.

-Hodel was also rejected from the white community, as her upbringing in Black American culture made her seem different from a ‘normal’ white person.
+Hodel was also rejected by the white community, as her upbringing in United States black culture made her seem different from a typical white person.

-All of this was complicated further by segregation era social normalities.
-It was difficult to navigate rules that favored whites when she looked white but identified as black.
+All of this was complicated further by segregation-era social normalities.
+Navigating rules that favored whites when she looked white but identified as black was difficult.

-With a history of incest, murder and social prominence, Hodel was shocked to discover whose blood really ran though her veins, and what her true racial composition was.
+With a history of incest, murder and social prominence, Hodel was shocked to discover whose blood really ran through her veins and her true racial composition.

 Even despite the cultural confusion and lack of a sense of self, Hodel rose through adversity and sought to take her experiences and use them for good.